pcengines/apu2-documentation/docs/tpm_menu.md

 ==============================

-Since SeaBIOS rel-1.12.0.1 TPM 2.0 module from PC Engines is supported on apu2 platforms (and apu5 where the chip may be soldered down according to BOM option) in the payload as a configuration menu.
+Since SeaBIOS rel-1.12.0.1 TPM 2.0 module from PC Engines is supported on apu2 and apu1 platforms (and apu5 where the chip may be soldered down depending on BOM option) in the payload as a configuration menu.

 When entering the boot menu on serial console via F10 key, one may notice an additional option when TPM module is connected to LPC header: